chinsiang99/learning-system-design/13.databases/README.md

 - On-Disk Database: Transactional systems, large data storage, general-purpose usage.

 Each type of database serves different needs: **in-memory databases are optimal for scenarios requiring rapid data access and processing**, while **on-disk databases are better suited for applications needing reliable data persistence and management of large data volumes**.
 The choice depends on specific application requirements, including performance needs, data size, and persistence considerations.

+# Data Replication vs. Data Mirroring
+Data replication and data mirroring are both methods used in managing and safeguarding data, particularly in the context of databases and storage systems.
+While they share similarities in creating copies of data, they serve different purposes and have distinct operational characteristics.

+## Data Replication

+### Definition
+Data Replication **involves copying data from one location to another**.
+The replication can be synchronous or asynchronous.

+### Characteristics
+- Asynchronous/Synchronous: Data replication can be done in real-time (synchronous) or with some delay (asynchronous).
+- Multiple Copies: Often creates multiple copies of data, which can be stored across different servers or locations.
+- Purpose: **Enhances data availability and accessibility**, used for load balancing, and enables data analysis without impacting the primary data source.
+- Use Cases: In distributed databases, backup systems, and data warehouses.

+### Example
+A company might replicate its database across multiple data centers to ensure that if one data center goes down, the others can still serve the data.

+## Data Mirroring

+### Definition
+Data Mirroring refers to the process of creating an exact replica of a database or storage system, usually in real-time.

+### Characteristics
+- Synchronous: Mirroring is typically **synchronous**, meaning the data in **the primary and mirror locations are always in sync**.
+- Redundancy for High Availability: Primarily used for redundancy and high availability.
+- Mirror Copy: Usually involves a **one-to-one relationship between the original and the mirror**. **If data changes in the original location, it is immediately written to the mirror**.
+- Use Cases: In **critical applications requiring high availability and data integrity**, such as financial transaction systems.

+### Example
+A financial services firm may use data mirroring to ensure that all transactional data is instantly copied to a secondary server, which can take over with no data loss in case the primary server fails.

+## Key Differences

+1. Real-Time Synchronization:

+- Replication: Can be either *synchronous* or *asynchronous*.
+- Mirroring: Typically *synchronous*.

+2. Purpose and Use:

+- Replication: **Used for load balancing, data localization, and reporting**.
+- Mirroring: Primarily for **disaster recovery and high availability**.

+3. Number of Copies:

+- Replication: Can create multiple copies of data in different locations.
+- Mirroring: Usually involves a single mirror copy.

+4. Performance Impact:

+- Replication: Can be designed to minimize performance impact.
+- Mirroring: Since it’s synchronous, it might have a more significant impact on performance.

+5. Flexibility:

+- Replication: More flexible in terms of configuration and use cases.
+- Mirroring: More rigid, focused on creating a real-time exact copy for redundancy.

+Choosing between data replication and data mirroring depends on the specific requirements of the system in terms of availability, performance, and the nature of the data being managed.
+In many systems, both techniques are used in conjunction to achieve both scalability and high availability.